dim4k/mapbox2image/README.md

 About
 ----
-This project has been done just to try out some feature of VueJs, the all-in-one page / file is intentional.
+This project has been done just to try out some features and have fun with VueJs, the all-in-one page / file is intentional.